 1.3 These procedures should be followed where:

-- at any time the School/Directorate are not satisfied with the reasons for absence as notified (if deemed appropriate this may be dealt with in line with the relevant disciplinary procedure).
+at any time the School/Department are not satisfied with the reasons for absence as notified (if deemed appropriate this may be dealt with in line with the relevant disciplinary procedure).

 1.4 These procedures are not to be used in relation to an employee’s failure to comply with the procedural requirements of the sickness absence policy which should be addressed using the University’s relevant disciplinary procedures.

 1.5 Where an employee refuses to be referred to the University’s Occupational Health Unit or allow access to their Medical Records under the Data Protection Act 1998 and/or the Access to Medical Reports Act 1988 (as amended), the University reserves the right to make decisions based on the medical evidence available.